microsoft/playwright/docs/src/api/class-browsercontext.md

 ## async method: BrowserContext.removeCookies
 * since: v1.43

 Removes cookies from context.
-The method will throw an error if either name, domain or path has not been passed.
+At least one of the removal criteria should be provided.

 **Usage**